Beach Cities Sports: Football, running, triathlon, volleyball and more

 Sailing: On the second Sunday of every month, Waterfront Education will be holding a Pink Power Sailing and BBQ for girls and women at South Bay Sailing, 181 N. Harbor Dr., Redondo Beach.
 The event runs from 12 p.m. to sunset and costs $30 for adults; $10 for kids 13 and under.
 For more information or to RSVP, visit waterfronteducation.org.

-Volleyball: Registration is open for Surfside Volleyball Club Spring Clinics and Summer Camps for girls and boys in grades 2-8 of all levels.
+Volleyball: Registration is open for Surfside Volleyball Club Summer Camps for girls and boys in grades 2-8 of all levels.
 For more details, visit surfsidevolleyball.com or email info@surfsidevolleyball.com.

-Redondo Union High School girls volleyball coach Tommy Chaffins is holding clinics on Tuesdays and Thursdays for girls and boys in grades 3 through 8.
-All clinics are held at Redondo High School.
-For more info, please visit tommychaffinsvolleyballclinics.com or email tomchaffins@yahoo.com.

 You must be logged in to post a comment Login